camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 ---

-After a process instance termination, there are still its historic data that can be accessed to restore a process instance if the full history level has been enabled.
-For example, this can be useful when the termination did not proceed in a desired way.
-Use cases for this API may be
+After a process instance termination, its historic data still exists and can be accessed to restore a process instance, provided that the history level is set to FULL.
+This can, for example, be useful when termination did not proceed in a desired way.
+Use cases for this API may be:

-* Restoring the last state of process instances that have been canceled by mistake
+* Restoring the last state of process instances that have been erroneously canceled
 * Restarting process instances after a termination caused by a wrong decision

-To perform such an operation, the process engine offers *the process instance restart API* that is entered via `RuntimeService.restartProcessInstances(...)`.
+To perform such an operation the process engine offers *the process instance restart API*, that is entered via `RuntimeService.restartProcessInstances(...)`.
 This API allows to specify multiple instantiation instructions in one call by using a fluent builder.

 Note that these operations are also available via [REST]({{< relref "reference/rest/process-definition/index.md" >}}).